formancehq/ledger/SDK.md

 ## Customization

 Customization of the generated SDK can be achieved modifying the openapi generator builtins templates.
-You can extract them for your generator using the following command (while being inside directory sdk/) :
+You can extract them for your generator using the following command :
 ```
-task template -- <generator name>
+task sdk:template -- <generator name>
 ```

 The command will extract all templates inside the directory sdk/templates/<generator name>.